Mesumine/kali-i3-endeavour/README.md

 <p align="center">
   <img src="attachments/image2.png" width="600" title="hover text">
 </p>

 ## Important notes about i3

 ## rofi

 rofi powers a lot of menus in i3 to make it easier to find and open applications and to switch windows.

-windows + d - brings up the rofi dmenu, where you can start typing the name of an application and then select it to open it.
+mod + d - brings up the rofi dmenu, where you can start typing the name of an application and then select it to open it.

-windows + t - brings up the list of open tiles.
+mod + t - brings up the list of open tiles.
 This works the same as the dmenu.

 There are other rofi menus and features, but those are the two you will use the most.

 ## Terminal

-open a terminal with windows + Enter.
+open a terminal with mod + Enter.

 ## Bind key

 the bind key in i3 is the windows key by default.
 This may cause issues if using with virtualization.
 There are two methods to address the problem if you plan to use this in a VM.

 - Grab keyboard input.
 There's usually an option in VM managers or remote desktops that allow the VM to grab keyboard input when it is focused.
 The following is the location in NoMachine.
+The usual issue with this is that sometimes Windows still grabs certain key combinations.
+If you use the -v switch in this install script, it will change windows+g to windows+shift+g and windows+l to windows+shift+l.

 <p align="center">
   <img src="attachments/image3.png" width="1000" title="hover text">
 </p>

-- Change bind key to alt
+- Change bind key to alt.
+An approach that works in environments that cannot grab keyboard input, it is best to change the mod key to Alt.
+The -b switch will do this.
+You can do it manually later by doing the following:

 in ~/.config/i3/config change

 `set $mod Mod4`